mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 142 - Queries in Constructors/readme.md

 public class Person {
   int childrenCount;

-  // Create a class constructor for the Main class public Person(int id, int childrenCount) {
+  public Person(int id, int childrenCount) {
-    childrenCount = childrenCount;
+    this.childrenCount = childrenCount;
-    // We can assign the number in the constructor
+    // You can assign the number in the constructor
     // Accidental Database is decoupled
-    // We can test the object
+    // You can test the object
   }
 }
 ```